 OYO Homes will be responsible for managing and the day-to-day operations of apartments under it.

 “It is neither easy for single owners/landlords to deal with check-in and check-outs, cleaning, manage bookings nor they may have the time for these things.
 On our part, our employees on field can take care of everything,” Midha said.

 “We expect this segment to achieve faster growth due to the rising number of business travellers and international tourists to Dubai,” Midha added.

 Having been running OYO Homes in India for the last one year, OYO has built up a trained team of experts to undertake this business.

 The team in Dubai, however, will have to familiarise itself with the specific local rules and regulations to successfully implement such services.

-The Indian unicorn start-up major currently operates in several international markets such as China, the UK, Indonesia, Malaysia, besides UAE.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The Indian unicorn start-up major currently operates in several international markets such as China, the UK, Indonesia, Malaysia, besides UAE.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.